justinthelaw/uds-rke2/docs/DNS-TLS.md

 ### CA Trust Bundles

 UDS Core, which UDS RKE2 is reliant on, has an [outstanding issue for centralized management of CA trust bundles](https://github.com/defenseunicorns/uds-core/issues/464) within the cluster.
-This is slightly outside the scope of UDS RKE2's base infrastructure and any applications that have CA trust issues due to service mesh incompatibilities or communication must follow the pattern seen in the [`leapfrogAI-workarounds` package](../packages/leapfrogai/zarf.yaml).
+This issue is outside the scope of UDS RKE2's base infrastructure and any applications that have CA trust issues due to service mesh incompatibilities or communication must follow the pattern seen in the [`leapfrogAI-workarounds` package](../packages/leapfrogai/zarf.yaml).

 ## Host File Modifications